 The Best Time to Visit Sydney

-Although Sydney is incredible to visit all year round, the best time to enjoy the summer months is from December to February, where it hits its highest temperatures.
-If you still want to experience warm temperatures but want to skip the busy season, March to May might be the best time for you as temperatures still hit as high as 45 degrees C – but the average is about 25 degrees.
+Although Sydney is incredible to visit all year round, the best time to enjoy the summer months are from December to February, where it hits its highest temperatures.
+If you still want to experience warm temperatures but want to skip the busy (and very hot) season, March to May might be the best time for you as temperatures can (on the odd occasion) still hit as high as 45 degrees C – but the average is about 25 degrees.
 June to September are the coldest months.

 Places to visit in Sydney